Analysis of the IFRS profiles for IFRS for SMEs

 To assess progress toward the goal of global accounting standards, the IFRS Foundation is developing profiles of application of IFRS in individual jurisdictions.
 View the jurisdiction profiles.

-The following observations relate to the information in the 66 profiles currently posted concerning adoption of the IFRS for SMEs.
+The following observations relate to the information in the 122 profiles currently posted concerning adoption of the IFRS for SMEs.

-The 30 jurisdictions that have adopted the IFRS for SMEs are Argentina, Bahamas, Bhutan (adoption planned for 2014), Botswana, Brazil, Chile, Colombia, Ecuador, Fiji, Georgia, Hong Kong, Ireland, Israel, Jamaica, Lesotho, Macedonia, Mauritius, Myanmar, Saudi Arabia (adoption planned), Singapore, South Africa, Sri Lanka, Switzerland, Tanzania, Turkey, Uganda, United Kingdom, Venezuela, Zambia, and Zimbabwe.
+Anguilla, Antigua and Barbuda, Argentina, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Bhutan, Bosnia and Herzegovina, Botswana, Brazil, Cambodia, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Georgia, Ghana, Grenada, Guatemala, Honduras, Hong Kong, Iraq, Ireland, Israel, Jamaica, Kenya, Lesotho, Macedonia, Maldives, Mauritius, Montserrat, Myanmar, Panama, Nigeria, Rwanda, Saint Lucia, Saudi Arabia, Singapore, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland, Switzerland, Tanzania, Turkey, Uganda, United Arab Emirates, United Kingdom, Venezuela, Zambia, and Zimbabwe.

 For the 58 jurisdictions that require or permit the IFRS for SMEs: